nestjs/docs.nestjs.com/content/techniques/file-upload.md

 - `MaxFileSizeValidator` - Checks if a given file's size is less than the provided value (measured in `bytes`)
 - `FileTypeValidator` - Checks if a given file's mimetype matches the given value.

-To understand how these can be used in conjunction with the beforementioned `FileParsePipe`, we'll an altered snippet of the last presented example:
+To understand how these can be used in conjunction with the beforementioned `FileParsePipe`, we'll use an altered snippet of the last presented example:

 ```typescript
 @UploadedFile(